galaxyproject/training-material/topics/dev/tutorials/tool-generators-advanced/tutorial.md

 >>
 >> - Note that the generated tool has not been run to generate test outputs, so the archive is not complete although the installed tool may work fine.
 >>
->> - To generate a "proper" tested toolshed archive, set the use the ToolFactory generated `planemo_test` tool in the ToolFactory section of the tools menu.
+>> - To generate a "proper" tested toolshed archive, set the "Finalise" toggle to "Yes".
->> - It will run Planemo to generate outputs, then run a real test and return a proper toolshed archive and test reports.
+>> - After regenerating the tool XML, the appliance will run Planemo in the background to generate outputs, then run a real test and return a proper toolshed archive and test reports.
->>     - An archive containing the tool with proper test will be returned with the planemo report in the history.
+>>     - An archive containing the tool with proper test will be returned with the planemo lint and test reports, in a history collection.
 >>     - The archive can be downloaded and shared in the usual ways.
-It is a normal Galaxy tool that wraps the supplied script
+It is a normal Galaxy tool that wraps the supplied script and contains a test to validate it.
 >>
 {: .hands_on}